Cayman Islands Attractions

 Pedro St James

 The National Historic Site of the Cayman Islands, known locally as Pedro Castle, because of its imposing appearance.
-The building holds a special place in Cayman history, being known as the birthplace of Cayman democracy.
+The building holds a special place in Cayman history, regarded as the birthplace of Caymanian democracy.
 In 1831 a group of Caymanians met in this grand house in order to create an elected legislature.

 The house was built by a wealthy Englishman in 1780 to give himself what is still regarded as the best view in Grand Cayman.
 To do this, he used slave labor from Jamaica.
 Fittingly, visitors today can stand on the staircase where the Proclamation of Emancipation (abolishing slavery) was read out in 1835.
 It is a big three storey residence, most substantial compared to the other houses in the Islands at the time which were all small and thatch-covered.
 The ruin of Pedro St James was bought by the Government in the 1990s.
 It is now a finely restored and accurate version of an early 19th century plantation house.